walkdp/GitInfo/README.md

 # GitInfo
 The resources used in Git.
 Git & GitHub.

 Git: It is basically used for Working directory.
 GitHub: It is used for remote repositiory.

 Hide your credentials.

 .gitignore

 Inside Git to Staging area.
 Go to your directory.

+Git log info:

+----git log

+Git status

+----git status

-git init
+-----git init

-git add . or git add <specific file>
+-----git add . or git add <specific file>

-git commit -m "your message"
+-----git commit -m "your message"

-............up to Local Directory.
+up to Local Directory.

-Removing all files after commit: git rm --cached -r
+Removing all files after commit:

+-----git rm --cached -r

-To push for remote repository you need to create new repo in GitHub. git add remote "git clone address". git branch -M main git push origin main
+To push for remote repository you need to create new repo in GitHub.

+-----git remote add origin <git clone address>.

+-----git branch -M main

+------git push origin main

 Create branch.

-git branch <branch name>
+-------git branch <branch name>

 Switch between branches.

-git checkout <branch name>
+------git checkout <branch name>

 Merge branch.
 Select main branch.Pulling.